aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ### 2. Include assembly references

-The second thing you'll need to do is to remove your package references to ML.NET and instead directly add the DLLs you depend on as assembly references.
-This is due to the way Azure Stream Analytics currently handles C# UDFs.
+The second thing you'll need to do is to remove your NuGet package references to ML.NET and instead directly add the DLLs you depend on as assembly references.
+This is a little finicky but due to Azure Stream Analytics' handling of  C# UDFs.
 Your dependencies should now look as follows:

 ![](/images/post-images/assemblyref.png)

 With these changes you should now be able to run your job locally and in the output window you'll see real-time predictions on each incoming transaction.
+Congratulations!

 ![](/images/post-images/asarunning.png)